Digital transformation strategy: guide for small businesses

 Do a cost-benefit analysis

-Not all benefits will be financial, and that’s OK – workplace harmony, more family time or fewer environmental impacts are all worthwhile outcomes.
-Just make sure you list the benefits against the costs and check that one justifies the other.
+Not all benefits are financial.
+Workplace harmony, more family time, and fewer environmental impacts are all worthwhile outcomes.
+List the benefits against the costs and check that one justifies the other.

 Make a financial plan

-It may be months before you experience the full benefits of business digitisation.
-You’ll notice the costs sooner.
-Consider how you’re going to finance the investment in the meantime – if you need to borrow money, an accountant or bookkeeper can help you build a business case.
+It may be months before you experience the full benefits of digitising your business.
+You'll notice the costs sooner.
+Consider how you're going to finance the investment in the meantime.
+If you need to borrow money, an accountant or bookkeeper can help you build a business case.

 3. Get buy-in from everyone

-Getting buy-in means ensuring everyone understands and supports the changes before implementation begins.
+Getting buy-in means ensuring everyone understands and supports the changes before you implement them.
+When your team actively uses the new tools, you get the full benefits of your investment.

-- Explain the 'why': Share specific problems the technology will solve
+- Explain the purpose: share specific problems the technology will solve

-- Address concerns: Be upfront about learning curves and temporary disruptions
+- Address concerns directly: be upfront about learning curves and temporary disruptions

-- Involve key users: Let influential team members help champion the changes
+- Involve influential users: let key team members help champion the changes

 4. Build a roadmap